-Triumph has well and truly hit the nail on the head with their revised Modern Classics range.
-In Australia alone the British manufacturer is seeing a significant growth in sales and has received a unanimous thumbs up from the motorcycle press.
-I’ve already had the pleasure of getting to know the 900cc Street Twin and was lucky enough to have a new Bonneville T120 on loan for a couple of months.
-However, as much as I was excited to experience those models it was the Thruxton R that had me, and it seems everyone else, most excited.
+Triumph has well and truly hit the nail on the head with their new Modern Classics range.
+The British manufacturer has a significant growth in sales since the bikes were released and they’ve received a unanimous thumbs-up from the world’s motorcycle press.
+I’ve already had the pleasure of getting to know the 900cc Street Twin and the Bonneville T120.
+As much as I was excited to experience those models it was the Triumph Thruxton R that had me, and it seems everyone else, most excited.

 As you would have probably read by now Triumph CEO Nick Bloor gave his design team the somewhat straight to the point brief of “Don’t f#ck it up!” when redesigning the Bonnevilles.
 Although I haven’t had the chance to ask him myself, I’m pretty sure John would be rather pleased with the results.
 It seems that all departments from engineering through to design at the Hinkley factory worked in harmony together to create a new Modern Classics range that was better than its predecessors in pretty much every aspect.

-Unfortunately, due to the Thruxton R’s overwhelming popularity in Australia, the press launch was delayed.
+Unfortunately, due to the overwhelming popularity of the Triumph Thruxton R in Australia, the press launch was delayed.
 It seemed that there simply weren’t enough left in the country for us to test ride.
 As frustrating as that sounds it’s the best kind of problem for a manufacturer to have and a testament to just how well this bike has been received.
-The hype surrounding its release, its jaw-dropping good looks and its spec sheet were enough to convince punters to preorder their Thruxton R months before they had even landed on Aussie shores.
-With such an incredibly good response to the Thruxton R, it almost seems redundant to be reviewing the bike, but I wasn’t about to pass up the opportunity to try one out myself.
+The hype surrounding its release, its jaw-dropping good looks, and its spec sheet was enough to convince punters to preorder their Thruxton R months before they had even landed on Aussie shores.
+With such an incredibly good response to the Triumph Thruxton R, it almost seems redundant to be reviewing the bike, but I wasn’t about to pass up the opportunity to try one out myself.

 To attend the 2 day Thruxton R launch I rode a Bonneville T120 4 hours north of Melbourne to the Victorian border.
 After the customary press briefing session, we were shuttled off to the Murray Valley Training Center in Albury, NSW for some time on a track.
 I’m embarrassed to admit it, but until that day I’d never spent any time riding a motorcycle on a dedicated track before.
 I’ve been a daily motorcycle commuter for well over a decade, but racing has never been my thing, so this new experience had me feeling a little uneasy, especially since several of my fellow moto-journalists were ex-pro racers.